-Whether it’s your child’s best friend or an out-of-town relative, summer often means overnight guests.
+Whether it’s your childhood best friend or an out-of-town relative, the holiday season often means overnight guests.
 While a sofa can be comfortable, a sleeper sofa is a better option if a dedicated guest room isn’t available.
 Before you head out to purchase a sleeper sofa, there are a few things to know.

 The first thing to think about is where you will put the sleeper sofa.
 Quite often a sleeper is used in a smaller room, so before you head out the door, be sure to measure your wall space.
 You should also consider the amount of room needed when the sleeper is in the “open” position.
 Most require clearance of seven and a half feet to open the mattress; you will also want to add space around the sides so your guest can easily get in and out of bed.